tdalon/ahk/docs/_pages/People-Connector-Changelog.md

 ---

 [People Connector](People-Connector) Changelog

+* 2021-09-30
+  - Bug fix: Add to Teams Favorites, Call shortcut broken if . in folder name.
 * 2021-05-05
 	- Fix: copy email from Teams visit card / no selection -> take from clipboard
 * 2021-04-27